Thank you for your interest in Northwest Fertility Center’s (NWFC) in vitro fertilization (IVF) and embryo transfer (ET) program.

 Our philosophy is to treat each patient as an individual.
 We do not believe in recipe-type protocols that are used for all patients.
 No two people have the same set of circumstances that led to their difficulty to conceive.
 Our goal is to assist in building families through a quality infertility investigation and appropriate treatment.
 We recognize the financial and emotional strains that infertility treatment may cause and make every effort to keep emotional and financial cost to a minimum.
 Along the way, we try to educate you so you can participate in the decisions that must be made.

 We look forward to meeting you and hope that this information will answer some of your questions regarding our IVF program.
 If you have any questions, call our office.
-We have informed health care professionals available to assist you.

 Dr. Stoelk will evaluate your unique situation by performing a complete history and review your previous medical records.
 The basic preliminary testing completed on all patients includes an exam, pelvic ultrasound, semen analysis and some blood tests.
 If recent testing has been preformed, he will usually not have you repeat them.